My opinions, my thoughts, my tribute and my memories of PAM and

 simulator set up at home at the time.

 By now and with the internet becoming a powerful tool, PAM & 763A was very well known world-wide, especially in the US .
-It was during this time I began attending and recruiting folks for the DC-3 Ground school each year, I of course passed and got my certification via PAM and Bob Davis. at the same time we we negotiating very good prices for airshow appearances.
+It was during this time I began attending and recruiting folks for the DC-3 Ground school each year.
+I of course passed and got my certification via PAM and Bob Davis. at the same time we were negotiating very good prices for airshow appearances.
 I was a part of those negotiations too.
-Oshkosh appearances were always a 'no-no' It was not financially profitable for us to take our DC-3 there.
+Oshkosh appearances were always a 'no-no' as it was not financially profitable for us to take our DC-3 there.

 I own a DC-3 throttle quadrant that I refurbished myself